T

 transport hub

-Havana's international airport, serving as your gateway to the city.
-Upon arrival, you'll go through immigration and customs before heading out to find transportation to your accommodation.
+Havana's main international airport.
+Upon arrival, you'll go through immigration and customs.
+Consider pre-arranging a taxi or shuttle to your accommodation.

-• Have your visa or tourist card ready.
+• Have your Cuban tourist visa (if required) and passport ready.

 2. Afternoon